 Explain the process of return aggregation in the context of volatility forecasting methods.

-The question is: how do we compute VAR for a portfolio which consists of several positions.
+The question is: how do we compute VAR for a portfolio that consists of several positions.

 The first approach is the variance-covariance approach: if we make (parametric) assumptions about the covariances between each position, then we extend the parametric approach to the entire portfolio.
 The problem with this approach is that correlations tend to increase (or change) during stressful market events; portfolio VAR may underestimate VAR in such circumstances.